 Inspired by central Melbourne’s world-famous laneways, central Geelong’s Laneways Action Plan identifies opportunities to create new pathways through the city.
 Improving Geelong’s laneway network by enhancing existing and creating new corridors, will significantly contribute to the future liveability and economic prosperity of the city.

-The expansion of Geelong’s laneway network is one step closer, with works set to begin later this year to breakthrough and extend Dennys Place from Malop Street to Little Malop Street.
+The expansion of Geelong’s laneway network is one step closer, with a project to extend Dennys Place from Malop Street through to Little Malop Street now complete.

 Laneways make it easier to move around and improve the connectivity of a city.
-The new Dennys Place passage will better link the Malop Street Green Spine, the city’s waterfront and the university precinct with Little Malop Street’s thriving shops, food outlets and nightlife.
+The new Dennys Place passage better links the Malop Street Green Spine, the city’s waterfront and the university precinct with Little Malop Street’s thriving shops, food outlets and nightlife.

-The laneway will also improve pedestrian access for thousands of office workers from the WorkSafe and NDIA head offices, as workers frequent the popular Little Malop Street al fresco precinct.
+The Dennys Place laneway also improves pedestrian access for thousands of office workers from the WorkSafe and NDIA head offices as they frequent the popular Little Malop Street al fresco precinct.

 Funding partners: The State Government is investing $2.7 million into building innovative and creative key connections in Geelong to make it easier for pedestrians to move through the city from the iconic waterfront precinct to the CBD.
 A further $1.35 million has been allocated through the Geelong City Deal.
 The $500 million Geelong City Deal is a 10-year partnership between the three levels of government to secure the economic success of Geelong and its people.

 The Geelong City Deal will support the revitalisation of central Geelong and the region’s continued economic diversification, with a particular focus on unlocking the significant economic potential of the visitor economy of the Great Ocean Road region.

 We appreciate your patience and understanding during this important work.
 For more information about this project, or to give us your feedback: